Difference Between Stock vs Options

 |Benefits||Voting rights, dividends, stock bonuses||No benefits for the option owner|

 |Time horizon||Usually long term 6 to 10 years||Usually for short term from weeks to months|

 |Risk||The low risk when used with an appropriate time frame||Very risky as all the money used can be turned to 0 very quickly|

-Stocks are used predominantly for investment purposes, come with a lot of upsides as well as the downside, but generally as we have seen stocks in the USA, India has significantly outperformed any other asset class over the long duration for wealth creation.
-Investing in stocks come with voting rights, dividends eligibility, stock bonuses, etc.
+Stocks are used predominantly for investment purposes, come with a lot of upsides as well as downsides, but generally, as we have seen stocks in the USA, India has significantly outperformed any other asset class over the long duration for wealth creation.
+Investing in stocks comes with voting rights, dividends eligibility, stock bonuses, etc.

-Therefore, seeing the Stocks as predominantly as an investment option is a lot more practical, simple and more benefits whereas the options are complexly priced, trading tool, used for hedging of portfolios or traders to have large exposure to stock price movements.
+Therefore, seeing the Stocks as predominantly an investment option is a lot more practical, simple and more benefits whereas the options are complexly priced trading tools used for hedging portfolios or traders to have large exposure to stock price movements.

-This has a been a guide to the top difference between Stock vs Options.
-Here we also discuss the Stock vs Options key differences with infographics, and comparison table.
-You may also have a look at the following articles to learn more
+This has been a guide to the top difference between Stock vs Options.
+Here we also discuss the Stock vs Options key differences with infographics and comparison table.
+You may also have a look at the following articles to learn more.